Taronyuu/Minecraft-SRV/readme.md

 You should change the HTML to something more appropriate.

+If you want the previous version (That isn't save to use!) so you don't have to use composer you can download it [here](https://github.com/Taronyuu/Minecraft-SRV/archive/48437302ab903f5289e2cfe705fde1048d9ba8f5.zip)

 ####Requirements
 You must use the DNS service from Cloudflare
 Webserver including PHP (5.5.9+)